 MEETING SCHEDULES

-Anyone is welcome to attend the Governance Council meeting but only Governance Council members make take action on presented items.
+Anyone is welcome to attend the Governance Council meeting.

 Governance Council will typically meet monthly.
 The fall Annual meeting will be an in- person meeting.

 Executive Committee will meet at least once a month or as called by the Chair.
 The Executive Committee will select the presentations and topics for the Governance Council meeting.